SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 The MI score ranges from 0 to infinity.
 A score of 0 indicates that the two variables are completely independent, meaning there is no relationship between them.
 As the score increases, it indicates a stronger dependency between the variables.
 Higher MI scores suggest that the relationship between the variables can potentially provide more useful information for building predictive models.

-In our context, we will evaluate features dependency regarding the target value being the fraud result.
-You can see it in the [EvaluationFeatures.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/EvaluationFeatures.ipynb).
+In our context, we will evaluate features dependency regarding the target value being the fraud result, as shown in the [EvaluationFeatures.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/EvaluationFeatures.ipynb).
 ![](https://hackmd.io/_uploads/S1ZafrIV2.png)

-We will later evaluate how our models perform when removing some features.
-The goal is to identified the noices.
-Those kind of data could be unuseful for the prediction, but by being present in the training of the model, it could take too much space and the useful features could be drown into it.
-Making it difficult for the model to learn from it.
+Later on, we will evaluate how our models perform when removing certain features.
+The goal is to identify noise in the data that may not be useful for fraud prediction.
+By removing noisy features, we can reduce the dimensionality of the data and prevent the useful features from being overshadowed, which may make it difficult for the model to learn from the data.

-### Feature Analysis
+## Feature Analysis
-This step is trying to create new features and evaluate if it improve the model performances.
-We are also dealing with the categorical features at this stage.
+In this step, we attempt to create new features and evaluate their impact on model performance.
+We also handle categorical features in this stage.

-As a first step, we can investigate how the mean and standard deviation value evolve regarding the following features: `ProductId`, `Expense`, `ProviderId`, `ProductCategory`, `ChannelId`, `PricingStrategy`.
+As a first step, we investigate how the mean and standard deviation values of the following features change: `ProductId`, `Expense`, `ProviderId`, `ProductCategory`, `ChannelId`, `PricingStrategy`.

 As some of those features are categorical, it is recommended to use One-hot encoding.
-It is a technique used to convert categorical variables into numerical format by creating binary columns (0s and 1s) for each category of the variable.
+This technique is used to convert categorical variables into numerical format by creating binary columns (0s and 1s) for each category of the variable.
 When the categorical variable has no inherent order, such as colors or cities, one-hot encoding is appropriate.
 Since there is no meaningful way to rank or order these categories, creating separate binary columns ensures that the machine learning model does not assume any ordinal relationship between them.

 One-hot encoding is only feasible when the categorical variable has a limited number of distinct categories.
 If the variable has too many categories, it can result in a large number of columns, which may lead to increased memory usage and longer training times.
 In our case categorical features are `ProviderId`, `ProductCategory`, `ChannelId` and `PricingStrategy` that contains respectively 6, 9, 4 and 4 unique values which are low enough to be one-hot encoded.